 Saint-Marcellin is the cheese packaged in the small inch deep clay pot.
 Its white flour like rind gives it a similar appearance to a small piece of brie while its pasty consistency easily yields to a butter knife, providing a spreadable consistency that’s perfect for a sliced baguette.

 Overall, the cheese is an inoffensive, mildly flavored, pasteurized cheese that you can serve to family and friends in a pinch at a party or small gathering.

 One problem: the Saint-Marcellin cheese you see in an American food store is not the legendary Saint-Marcellin cheese sold in France.
 In fact, it’s not even close.

 Legendary Chef Paul Bocuse loves this cheese as do many chefs throughout the Rhone-Alpes region.
 Many in the area celebrate the Saint-Marcellin cheese as the best local product.
-Thanks to luck and the generosity of a new friend, we got to join in the celebration at the annual Fête du Saint-Marcellin.
+Thanks to luck and the generosity of a new friend in Lyon, we got to join in the celebration at the annual Fête du Saint-Marcellin.

 Fête du Saint-Marcellin Cheese